I just finished off a spring project, getting ready for the warmer weather in the coming months.

 I considered building an outdoor kitchen cabinetry, however I saw some IKEA outdoor cupboards and thought for the price they weren't bad and would save me a lot of time.
 I opted for the ones with the stainless steel top, and then did a hack by cutting a hole for the sink and tap (also from IKEA).

 Getting Bunnings to cut the merbau to size for me saved a lot of time and gave me cleaner cuts than I would have been able to achieve.
-Fortunately there was a storm water waste pipe and mains plumbing right before this wall, so it made for a dead easy installation.

 I'm planning on getting a new Family Weber Q (3200) with a new stand to replace our Weber Baby Q and rickety stand which has seen better days.
 (The Baby Q will then be used as our portable / picnic BBQ).